Skip to main content

 How to get sertraline without insurance

-Sertraline is a lower-cost generic prescription medication, but it’s intended for long-term treatment and could be unaffordable at high doses.
-It may be possible to find patient assistance programs but they often involve eligibility requirements and time-consuming enrollment procedures.
+Sertraline’s price is not burdensomely high, but the monthly cost over time might be challenging.
+At high dosages, the sertraline cost could be even higher.
+It may be possible to find nonprofit patient assistance programs, but they often involve eligibility requirements and time-consuming enrollment procedures.
+Manufacturing coupons are another possible option, but they are rarely offered on lower-priced generic drugs.
 Fortunately, people without insurance have other ways to bring the monthly cost of a sertraline prescription down to only a few dollars, starting with a SingleCare discount card.

 1. Use a SingleCare savings card